 Each of these sites provide useful templates for business analysts looking for a starting point at no cost.
 While the same documents may be available on different sites, by picking the ones that suit you, you will be able to build a comprehensive library of templates for use in different contexts.

-For a paid option, check out Laura Brandenburg's Template Toolkit.
+For another paid option, check out Laura Brandenburg's Template Toolkit.

 Picture Attribution: “Rubber Stamp With Free Word” by Stuart Miles/Freedigitalphotos.net.